wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-approval-flows/includes/4-recurring.md

 - Once a day, an hour, or a minute
 - On a date that you specify
-- After many days, hours, or minutes that you specify
+- After the quantity of days, hours, or minutes that you specify

 ## Prerequisites